jkeohan/scatterplot-workshop/module-4-adding-a-tooltip.md

 **Starter Code:** [D3 - Scatterplot - ToolTip - Starter](https://codepen.io/jkeohan/pen/wyWjXq)

 Tooltips help elicit additional information about a specific data point.
 In the case of the scatterplot it will be used to show the percent output of the country for years 2002 & 2012.
-It can, however, to be extended and show all the years and their corresponding values as a table or even a mini bar chart.
-When approaching the design one should always consider what information would be most relevant and\or useful to the user as they investigate the data.
+It can, however, be extended to show all the years and their corresponding values as a table or even a mini bar chart.
+When approaching the design one should always consider what information would be most relevant and/or useful to the user as they investigate the data.

 Adding a tooltip will require that we do the following: